 If your home is still livable, do everything you can to improve its marketability and appeal to potential buyers.
 Staging and marketing can make all the difference.

-Highlighting the property’s best features can draw attention away from the lien and onto the investment or lifestyle potential.
+Highlighting the property’s best features can draw attention away from the lien on property and onto the investment or lifestyle potential.

 Pricing the Property Right